kubevirt/kubevirt.github.io/_posts/2019-04-17-Hyper-Converged-Operator.markdown

 # [HCO using the OLM method](https://github.com/operator-framework/operator-lifecycle-manager/blob/master/Documentation/design/architecture.md)

 **Note**:
-Until we publish (and consume) the HCO and component operators through Marketplace or [operatorhub.io](https://operatorhub.io/), this is a means to demonstrate the HCO workflow without OLM

-Once we publish operators through Marketplace|operatorhub.io, it will be available [here](https://github.com/operator-framework/operator-lifecycle-manager/blob/master/Documentation/install/install.md#installing-olm)

 The complete architecture of OLM and its components that connect together can be understood using the link [OLM_architecture](https://github.com/operator-framework/operator-lifecycle-manager/blob/master/Documentation/design/architecture.md)

 Replace <docker_org> with your Docker organization as official operator-registry images for HCO will not be provided.